ubco-W2022T2-data301/project-group16/project_vision.md

 # Project Vision

- >"As a team, we wish to transform data into a valuable asset that drives progress and success.
-By leveraging technology, expertise, and collaboration, we aim to uncover trends that provide a deeper understanding and meaning to our data.
-Ultimately we wish to succeed by developing, strengthening, and deepening our understanding of the tools and techniques used to produce a high-quality analysis".
+ > "As a group, we wish to leverage our data by utilizing data analysis technology, and extensive teamwork alongside individual skills.
+We wish to reveal meaningful information in our data through insightful analyses which will serve in determining any relationships.
+Simply put, we will succeed by refining our skills and by always looking for ways to dig deeper into our data, eventually producing a polished finished product."

 ## Contracted Grade